 The Project is located in the Norway House Resource Management Area.
 Neighbouring communities to the Minago Property include Grand Rapids (GR), Moose Lake (ML), Cross Lake (CL), Snow Lake (SL) and Norway House (NH).
 With the exception of Snow Lake the other for communities are members of Treaty 5.
 The communities outside Treaty 5 have their own community councils and mayors.
 The First Nations have their own governing infrastructure usually collectively known as the First Nations in the Northern Region of Manitoba.
 Victory Nickel together with their consultants held a series of meetings and interviews throughout 2007 and 2008 with a wide range of key stakeholders to identify their views and opinions with respect to the Minago Project.
-The stakeholders included Norway House Cree Nation (NHCN) and Norway House Community (NHC); Grand Rapids Cree Nation (GRCN) and Grand Rapids Community (GRC); Cross Lake Band of Indians (CLBI) and Cross Lake Community (CLC); Moose Lake Cree Nation (MLCN) and Moose Lake Community (MLC); Snow Lake; Manitoba Metis Federation (MMF); Trapline Owners (TLO); Norway House Resource Management Board (NHRMB) and Government Agencies.
-Issues raised by First Nations together with VNI responses are given in the Table below.
+The stakeholders included Norway House Cree Nation (NHCN) and Norway House Community (NHC): Grand Rapids Cree Nation (GRCN) and Grand Rapids Community (GRC); Cross Lake Band of Indians (CLBI) and Cross Lake Community (CLC); Moose Lake Cree Nation (MLCN) and Moose Lake Community (MLC); Snow Lake; Manitoba Metis Federation (MMF); Trapline Owners (TLO); Norway House Resource Management Board (NHRMB) and Government Agencies.
+In addition to the community engagement meetings, the government together with the Company conducted consultation meetings in Norway House, Grand Rapids, Cross Lake and Moose Lake.
+Also consultation meetings were held with the Metis communities including the Manitoba Metis Federation and the Northern Communities Councils of Norway House, Cross Lake, Moose Lake and the town of Grand Rapids.